Shepherd Brooks Estate

-The Shepherd Brooks Estate is an historic property at 275 Grove Street in Medford, Massachusetts.
+The Shepherd Brooks Estate is a historic property at 275 Grove Street in Medford, Massachusetts, United States.
 The 82 acre property is owned by the city of Medford, and managed by a trust established to preserve the property.
 Its principal feature is the manor house constructed in 1880 by Shepherd Brooks, a member of a prominent Medford family, and is the only major 19th-century estate to survive relatively undeveloped in the city.
 The grounds are open to the public daily from dawn to dusk, and tours of the house are available during the summer.